-Fine motor control generally refers to control over the small movements of the hands and fingers, as well as the small muscles of the face and mouth (tongue) and feet.
-However, the focus is usually on developing the skills of the small muscles in the hands.
+The term "fine motor skills" technically refers to one's ability to control the small movements of the hands and fingers, as well as the small muscles of the face and mouth (tongue) and feet.

 Once formal schooling starts, good control of the hand muscles will enable the child to learn handwriting with a minimum of effort.
 Many bright children falter in the early years because their great difficulty with pencil control holds them back from showing what they are really capable of.

 We know that children who struggle in the early years of school often end up with a negative attitude to learning and don’t live up to their potential in school.
 And none of us want that experience for our kids!

 When your child has to concentrate on just trying to hold a pencil, as the child in this picture has to, there is less brain power to devote to actually learning the work!

 When a child can write freely and easily, it is easier for him/her to concentrate on writing a great essay, or on answering the exam questions.